EUDAT-Training/B2SHARE-Training/deploy/08_B2SHARE_administration.md

 $ sudo docker-compose logs -f b2share
 ```

-Try if you can find any reported problems which might impact the performance of the system.
+Try if you can find any reported problems which might impact the performance of the system or why the container didn't start (yet).

 ## The b2share tool
 Once you have entered the B2SHARE container `dockerize_b2share_1`, you can use the `b2share` tool to directly interact with the Invenio back-end.